Why does my microfluidic flow-focusing device switch between large droplets and many small droplets?

 Fig1.
 A) Three electrode setup in a drop, B) Rotatory Disk adapted to the drop, C) Fluid dynamics generated by rotation (Challier et al., 2013).

 • As a result of analytical methods, Kurita et al. (2007) developed a microfluidic system for the evaluation of the affinity and catalytic activity of biomolecules in an electrochemical surface plasmon resonance flow cell at a flow rate of 20µl/min.
 This system allows the evaluation of the performance of bifunctional biomolecules such as ribozyme or abzyme that can have therapeutic applications like in anticancer drugs (Kurita, Yokota, Ueda, & Niwa, 2007).
-It has also been implemented in the study of individual reactions and for the production of micro arrays; the arrangement of small drops is also referred as discrete microfluidics and has relevance in the study of kinetics and biosensor development (Lindsay et al., 2007).
+It has also been implemented in the study of individual reactions and for the production of microarrays; the arrangement of small drops is also referred to as discrete microfluidics and has relevance in the study of kinetics and biosensor development (Lindsay et al., 2007)

 • In other systems, drop electrochemistry or meniscus electrochemistry will help to deliver compounds on the top of pipette ultramicroelectrodes and follow the progress of electrochemical reactions.
 In this configuration, small defects in new advanced materials, such as graphene layers, can be analyzed.
 The low rate of liberation provided by a syringe pump can be used to stimulate small groups of cells and study with ultramicroelectrodes.
 The meniscus electrochemistry of drop-electrochemistry is perfect for this purpose.